Oregon Rail Heritage Foundation: Equipment

 The ORHF oversees the preservation of three city-owned steam locomotives: Southern Pacific 4449 (SP 4449), Spokane, Portland & Seattle 700 (SP&S 700), and Oregon Railroad & Navigation 197 (OR&N 197).
-All three engines were donated to the city in 1958 and displayed in Oaks Park in Southeast Portland until restored to operation (the 197's restoration is a work in progress).
-Each engine has its own cadre of volunteers dedicated to its upkeep.
+All three engines were donated to the city in 1958 and displayed near Oaks Park at the City's "Oaks Pioneer Park" (known as Oaks Bottom Wildlife Refuge since 1988) in Southeast Portland until restored to operation (the 197's restoration is a work in progress).
+Each engine has its own non-profit organization and cadre of volunteers dedicated to its upkeep.
 They also give Portland the distinction of being the only city in the United States to own operating mainline steam locomotives.
-After the Oregon Pacific Railroad banned both #4449 and #700 from running in Oaks Park, the ORHF compensated by applying to obtain ownership of Mount Emily Lumber Company Shay #1.
-The Foundation succeeded, but #1 requires certified maintenance in order to run again.
+After the Oregon Pacific Railroad in 2022 restricted both No. 4449 and No. 700, due to their size and weight, from running to Oaks Park along the Springwater Corridor, the ORHF compensated by applying to obtain ownership of Mount Emily Lumber Company Shay No. 1 from the Oregon Historical Society.
+The Foundation succeeded, but No. 1 requires the certified FRA 1472-day maintenance in order to run again.
+This locomotive was moved to the site in Feb.
+2024.

-In addition to these engines, several vintage passenger cars, formerly owned and operated by the Great Northern Railway and the Southern Pacific Railroad, are owned and maintained by Northwest Rail Museum and the Pacific Northwest Chapter of the National Railway Historical Society.
+In addition to these engines, several vintage passenger cars, formerly owned and operated by the Great Northern Railway and the Southern Pacific Railroad and others, are owned and maintained by Pacific Railroad Preservation Association, The Friends of SP 4449, and the Pacific Northwest Chapter of the National Railway Historical Society.

-The steam locomotives are stored in the Brooklyn Roundhouse (located in the Brooklyn neighborhood of Southeast Portland), in the middle of a former Southern Pacific yard now owned by Union Pacific.
-The roundhouse is in the midst of a needed expansion by UP on its intermodal facilities, necessitating the movement of the locomotives to a permanent location and the eventual demolition of the roundhouse.
-UP has stipulated that the roundhouse must be vacated by the end of June 2012, underscoring the ORHF's determination to build a new facility.
+The steam locomotives and other equipment was stored in the Brooklyn Roundhouse (located in the Brooklyn neighborhood of Southeast Portland), in the middle of a former Southern Pacific yard now owned by Union Pacific.
+The roundhouse was in the midst of a needed expansion by UP on its intermodal facilities, necessitating the movement of the locomotives to a permanent location and the eventual demolition of the roundhouse.
+UP had stipulated that the roundhouse must be vacated by the end of June 2012, underscoring the ORHF's determination to build a new facility by that date.